 Give up heels?
 Not anytime soon, say most women.
-I even have patients into their 70’s that visit my Grapevine and Keller, TX offices, that refuse to give up their high heels and wear “granny shoes” or “grubby looking sneakers”, as they refer to sensible shoes.
+I even have patients into their 70’s who refuse to give up their high heels and wear “granny shoes” or “grubby looking sneakers”, as they refer to sensible shoes.

 A survey conducted by the American Podiatric Medical Association showed some 42% of women admitted they'd wear a shoe they liked even if it gave them discomfort; 73% admitted already having a shoe-related foot issue.
 These issues can be anything from corns and calluses to bunions, hammertoes, neuromas, and Achilles tendonitis.